FUEL4EP/HomeAutomation/AsksinPP_developments/addons/hb-ep-devices-addon/CCU_RM/AsksinPP_addon_files_generator/README.md

 	+	please invoke them with the command line option '-h' to see all options for manual execution<br/>
 - for pretty printing an XML file a script [make_pretty_print_XML.groovy](./make_pretty_print_XML.groovy) is provided

+# final tasks to be done by you

+- copy the created install and uninstall script to '<addon_directory>/CCU_RM/src/addon/'
+- update the VERSION file '<addon_directory>/CCU_RM/src/addon/VERSION' as needed
+- build the addon tgz file by invoking '<addon_directory>/CCU_RM/build.sh'
+- **MOST IMPORTANT**: create an system backup of your CCU3/RaspberryMatic before starting any testing with the newly created addon !
+- **CAREFULLY test the newly created addon**

+# have fun and give feedback

 - enjoy!
 Feedback and improvement suggestions are welcome!
+- please always provide suffiecient test data for debugging if you found some deficiencies

 ## Lizenz